Azure/FTALive-Sessions/content/avs/Five Azure Network Scenarios for AVS.md

-# What are your AVS inspection requirements?
+# What are your AVS traffic inspection requirements?

 The following table uses VMware solution traffic inspection requirements to provide recommendations and considerations for the most common networking scenarios.